 It is Football NSW’s responsibility to continue to development the game and a key part of that role is to help clubs and associations throughout the state to sustain grass playing fields in the best condition possible.

-The following document, compiled by Turf Agronomist David Worrad B.Sc.
+The document, compiled by Turf Agronomist David Worrad B.Sc.
 Agr, is an easy-to-read, practical guide to grass field maintenance.
 If further information is required you are invited to contact the Football NSW Facilities Department.